TBD54566975/ssi-service/sip/sips/sip2/README.md

 ## Tradeoffs

-*What is lost with this approach?
-What is gained?*

 This approach keeps it simple and consistent with the other objects in the SSI Service.
 The base minimum create read and delete operations are in place and a user can go through a full flow of receiving a Credential Response

 ## Failure Modes & Mitigations

-*What can go wrong and why?
-How can it be mitigated?*

 If an application was approved but the connection is disconnected a user can still receive the Credential Response by querying for existing Credential Responses.
 All steps can be done in an asynchronous way.

 ## Dependencies

-*What dependencies exist between this and other pieces of work?*

-SSI-SDK implementing the Credential Manifest, Credential Application, and Credential Response objects to spec and validation between these objects
+SSI-SDK implementing the Credential Manifest, Credential Application, and Credential Response objects to spec and validation between these objects.

 ## Future Work

-*What work comes next/what does this enable?*

-Eventually there can be updating to existing objects and also adding or removing components such as dynamically changing the `output_descriptors `of an existing credential manifest
+Eventually there can be updating to existing objects and also adding or removing components such as dynamically changing the `output_descriptors` of an existing credential manifest

 ## Security & Privacy

-*What security and/or privacy implications are relevant to the proposed change?*

 Letting the user post an open ended manifest or applications could open up to attacks on the service.
 To mitigate we should have strong validity checks and check max length and validate every field.